The Prestige

-The Prestige is a 2006 science fiction psychological thriller film directed by Christopher Nolan, who co-wrote the screenplay with Jonathan Nolan and is based on the 1995 novel by Christopher Priest.
-It stars Hugh Jackman as Robert Angier and Christian Bale as Alfred Borden, rival stage magicians in Victorian London who feud over a perfect teleportation illusion.
+The Prestige is a 2006 mystery thriller film directed by Christopher Nolan, who co-wrote the screenplay with his brother Jonathan Nolan, based on the 1995 novel by Christopher Priest.
+Set in Victorian London, the film stars Hugh Jackman and Christian Bale as stage magicians who compete to create a superior teleportation illusion.

-The cast also features Michael Caine, Scarlett Johansson, Rebecca Hall, Andy Serkis, and David Bowie as Nikola Tesla.
-The film reunites Nolan with actors Bale and Caine from Batman Begins and returning cinematographer Wally Pfister, production designer Nathan Crowley, and editor Lee Smith.
+The supporting cast includes Michael Caine, Scarlett Johansson, Rebecca Hall, Andy Serkis, and David Bowie as inventor Nikola Tesla.
+The film reunited Nolan with Bale and Caine following Batman Begins (2005) and with several regular collaborators, including cinematographer Wally Pfister, production designer Nathan Crowley, editor Lee Smith, and composer David Julyan.
+Principal photography took place in early 2006, with locations including Los Angeles and Colorado.

-The Prestige was released on October 20, 2006, by Buena Vista Pictures Distribution through their Touchstone Pictures label in the United States and Canada and internationally by Warner Bros.
-Pictures, to positive reviews and grossed $109 million worldwide against a production budget of $40 million.
-It received Academy Award nominations for Best Art Direction and Best Cinematography.
+The Prestige premiered at the El Capitan Theatre on October 17, 2006, and was released in the United States on October 20, 2006, by Buena Vista Pictures Distribution through its Touchstone Pictures label, with Warner Bros.
+Pictures handling international distribution.
+The film received generally positive reviews from critics, with particular praise for its performances, production design, and narrative structure.
+It was a box office success, earning $109 million worldwide on the budget of $40 million.

 Plot

+Note: Though the movie contains multiple flash-forwards and flash-backs throughout, the story is told here in chronological order.

-In 1890s London, aspiring magicians Robert Angier and Alfred Borden work as assistants to the magician Milton under the mentorship of ingénieur John Cutter.
-Angier’s wife, Julia, is Milton’s onstage assistant.
-During a water tank trick, Julia drowns after Borden ties a potentially dangerous knot, which he later claims not to remember.
-Angier blames him, and the two become bitter rivals.
+In 1890s London, Robert Angier, Alfred Borden, and Angier's wife, Julia, work as magician's assistants under the mentorship of John Cutter.
+During a water tank trick, Julia drowns after Borden incorrectly ties her wrists.
+Angier blames Borden, and the two men become bitter rivals.

 Both men pursue separate careers in magic.
-Borden, a gifted inventor of illusions, marries a woman named Sarah and hires an enigmatic assistant, Fallon.
-Angier, whose strength lies in showmanship, continues working with Cutter and takes on a new assistant, Olivia.
-The feud escalates as they sabotage each other’s acts—Borden loses two fingers in one of Angier’s traps, while Angier’s act is ruined in retaliation.
+Borden, a gifted inventor of illusions, marries a woman named Sarah, with whom he has a daughter named Jess, and hires an enigmatic assistant, Fallon.
+Angier, whose strength lies more in showmanship, continues working with Cutter and takes on a new assistant, Olivia.
+The feud escalates as Angier and Borden visit and sabotage each other's acts.
+Borden loses two fingers after being shot by Angier during a pistol trick, and Borden violently thwarts Angier's bird act in front of a live audience, harming an attendee.

-Borden soon debuts a remarkable illusion, The Transported Man, in which he appears to teleport across the stage.
-Angier becomes obsessed with discovering his rival’s secret and, with Cutter’s help, recreates the act using a double named Root.
-Though his version is successful, Angier resents remaining hidden beneath the stage while Root takes the applause.
-Desperate to outdo Borden, he sends Olivia to spy on him, but she falls in love with Borden and defects.
+Borden next debuts a spectacular illusion, The Transported Man, in which he appears to teleport from one side of the stage to the other almost instantly.
+Angier becomes obsessed with discovering the trick's secret and, with Cutter's help, roughly recreates the act using a lookalike named Root, a failed actor.
+Though Angier's version is successful, he resents remaining hidden beneath the stage while Root takes the applause.
+Desperate to outdo Borden, he sends Olivia to spy on him.
+Olivia, however, falls in love with Borden and defects, though she still passes Borden's coded diary to Angier.